About MI Hydrogen

 The Hydrogen Grand Challenge is a series of prize competitions organized by MI Hydrogen to accelerate the adoption of hydrogen as a clean and sustainable energy carrier, particularly in areas such as transportation and industrial applications, in order to facilitate an equitable, affordable, clean, and secure energy transition.

-The first competition, Michigan Hydrogen Horizon, asks University of Michigan students to develop a business case for a Michigan-centered, regional deployment of hydrogen.
+The first competition, Michigan Hydrogen Horizon, asked University of Michigan students to develop a business case for a Michigan-centered, regional deployment of hydrogen.
 The business case should demonstrate where clean hydrogen can add value to specific sectors and technology applications.

-Michigan’s Clean Hydrogen Future
+MI Hydrogen Seminar Series: Michigan's Clean Hydrogen Future - 12/1/2023

 Recent federal investments in hydrogen are intended to significantly accelerate timelines for the deployment of hydrogen technologies.
 States, in response, are working to align with stakeholders, establish individual strategies, and determine what this rapidly developing industry means for their residents and economies.
 Michigan, as a selectee for a Regional Clean Hydrogen hub, a leading member of the 7-state Midwest Hydrogen Coalition, and having recently secured significant investments from leading companies in the hydrogen supply chain, is well positioned to be a leader in the development of a national hydrogen economy.
 In this session, representatives from the Michigan Infrastructure Office will discuss the broad vision for hydrogen in Michigan, key projects and investments underway, and the challenges and opportunities facing the Great Lakes State.